 Read through the information below to learn about your options for registering and voting.
 Once you’ve made your plan to vote, get the details on this year’s Democratic candidates and how you can support their campaigns.

 Are you registered to vote?
 If not, online registration is the fastest and easiest way to register to vote.
-To vote in the February 23 primary, the deadline for registration is January 26, so go to the Illinois Board of Elections registration page today and make it official.
+Go to the Illinois Board of Elections registration page today and make it official.
 All you need is your Illinois driver’s license or state ID.
 (You can use the same link to check your registration status, if you’re not sure whether you’ve already done it.)

 You can also register by mail or in person through the Kane County Clerk’s office.